acoladefr/sqlog/README.md

     // the Init() method will create the desired table if it does not exist
     // and return an error if the table cannot be initialized
+    // NOTE: if you do not use sql, you do not have to call Init()

     logger.Log(sqlog.INFO, sqlog.BOTH,  "daemon-initialization",  "daemon listening on :45912")
     // log in both database and console of type info that